vector-kerr/laravel-validation/README.md

 # Laravel Validation

 This package provides validation utilities for Laravel.
-The utilities are intended to be generic and expandable, allowing the validation system to suit many validation systems.
+The utilities are intended to be generic and expandable, allowing the same set of validation rules to be reused between different systems.

 ## Installation